dsnezhkov/zombieant/README.md

 [Really good writeup on how to detect LD_PRELOAD and clean it](https://haxelion.eu/article/LD_NOT_PRELOADED_FOR_REAL/)

-Take lessons from rootkits to remove your LD_PRELOAD presence from processes (ZAFSrv does that), so does the preload PoC.
+Take lessons from rootkits to remove your LD_PRELOAD presence from processes (hint: ZAFSrv does that, so does the uber-preload PoC).

 Example: